-12 Volt Accessory and USB Power
+12 Volt Accessory Power

-Auxiliary 12Vdc and USB power outlets are provided on the left side front fender area for operating accessories such as hand held spot lights and charging electronic devices.
+An auxiliary 12Vdc power outlet is provided on the left side front fender area for operating accessories such as hand held spot lights and charging electronic devices.
 Please consult with your dealer on the use of powered accessories with your vehicle.